We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Madia Law represented Sean and filed suit against the police department for sexual orientation discrimination under the Minnesota Human Rights Act and violation of the Equal Protection guarantees of the Fourteenth Amendment to the U.S. Constitution.
 After over a year of litigation, the police department settled and paid Sean $73,000.

 Please note that every case is different, with its own unique facts.
-Just because Sean’s case settled in a particular way does not mean that your case will be the same.
 You should contact Madia Law to discuss your sexual orientation case in detail and get an accurate assessment of its value.

 You May Be Entitled to Lost Wages, Emotional Distress Compensation, and Attorney Fees

 If you have been the victim of sexual orientation discrimination, you may be entitled to back pay and front pay damages, emotional distress compensation, treble damages under the Minnesota Human Rights Act, and your attorney fees and costs.

 Contact Our Minnesota and Wisconsin Sexual Orientation Discrimination Lawyers Today